team-telnyx/telnyx-webrtc-ios/README.md

    ended on the callee side once a connection is established.

-2. Logs on the receiver's end are necessary to thoroughly debug issues related to push notifications.
+2. Logs on the receiver's end are essential for thorough debugging of issues related to push notifications.
 However, the debugger is not attached when the app is completely killed.
-To address this, the app can simply be       placed in the background.
-VOIP push notifications should then come through, and the debugger should record all logs.
+To address this, you can simply put the app in the background.
+VOIP push notifications should then come through, and the debugger should capture all logs.